EAasen/Tracksy/README.md

 * **Security**: Securely store access tokens and refresh tokens in the database.
 Use the `googleTokens` field in the `User` schema defined in `backend/config/database.js`.
 * **Error handling**: Implement comprehensive error handling and logging for the OAuth 2.0 flow.
 Use the `winston` logging library configured in `backend/config/logger.js`.
 * **Documentation**: Update the documentation to include instructions for linking health tracker accounts.
 Ensure that the `README.md` and any relevant documentation files are updated with the necessary details.

+## Product Requirements Document (PRD)

+## Product Title
+**OpenTrack** – The Open-Source Fitness & Health Data Platform

+## Overview
+OpenTrack is a privacy-focused, open-source platform for managing fitness and health data from multiple providers (e.g., Garmin, Apple Health, Fitbit, etc.).
+It empowers users to host their own data or subscribe to a hosted version with optional integrations and marketplace features.
+It offers full user control over data, optional anonymized sharing for AI/analytics, and developer extensibility.

+## Problem Statement
+Fitness enthusiasts and athletes rely on a wide range of devices and platforms to track their activities and health data.
+Most of this data is siloed in proprietary platforms like Strava, which are increasingly limiting access to third-party developers and fail to offer true data ownership.
+There is a need for a platform that:
+- Aggregates fitness and health data from multiple providers
+- Gives users full control over their data (store, share, delete)
+- Offers the flexibility of self-hosting or subscribing to a hosted service
+- Enables developer innovation via APIs and a marketplace

+## Goals
+- Allow users to collect and view activity and health data from various sources
+- Provide self-hosted and hosted versions of the platform
+- Ensure GDPR compliance and complete user data control
+- Create an open developer marketplace
+- Offer a modern, responsive web UI (mobile-friendly)

+## Non-Goals
+- Real-time competitive social features (e.g., leaderboards)
+- In-depth training planning and coaching (Phase 2+)

+## Features
+### Core Features (Phase 1)
+1. **User Authentication**
+   - Sign up, login, password reset
+   - Token-based auth (JWT)

+2. **Data Integrations (Manual or Token-Based)**
+   - Garmin Connect
+   - Apple Health
+   - Fitbit
+   - Suunto, Wahoo, Polar, Coros (future)

+3. **Activity and Health Data**
+   - Sync and store activities: run, cycle, swim, etc.
+   - Health metrics: heart rate, sleep, steps, recovery

+4. **Dashboard & Visualizations**
+   - Mobile-friendly dashboard
+   - Charts for activity volume, type, duration, and health trends

+5. **User Data Management**
+   - Export, delete, and manage all personal data
+   - GDPR compliant data policy

+6. **Developer Access & API**
+   - Public API for custom integrations
+   - API tokens scoped to user permissions

+7. **Privacy Controls**
+   - User decides who can access their data
+   - Anonymized sharing for research & ML opt-in

+### Marketplace (Phase 2)
+- Plugin-based extension system
+- Developer dashboard to submit and manage integrations
+- Revenue sharing model for hosted services

+## User Stories
+### As a user...
+- I want to connect my Garmin account so my activities sync automatically
+- I want to see all my fitness and health data in one place
+- I want to export and delete my data whenever I want
+- I want to self-host this app to control my data locally
+- I want to use a hosted version without giving up ownership

+### As a developer...
+- I want to build a plugin that uses OpenTrack data for a training AI
+- I want to integrate my own health sensor using the OpenTrack API

+## Technical Requirements
+- **Frontend:** React (Vite), Tailwind CSS
+- **Backend:** Node.js or Python (FastAPI), PostgreSQL
+- **Auth:** JWT-based session tokens
+- **Containerization:** Docker + Docker Compose
+- **Deployment:** GitHub Codespaces, CI/CD via GitHub Actions
+- **Hosting:** Self-hosted or managed cloud instance

+## Success Metrics
+- 100+ successful installs of the self-hosted version in the first 6 months
+- Daily syncing of data from at least 3 major providers
+- 90%+ user satisfaction on dashboard usability (feedback surveys)
+- 10+ developers using the API or building plugins by end of year one

+## Milestones
+### Phase 1: MVP (3 months)
+- Backend and frontend skeleton
+- Authentication + 2-3 integrations (Garmin, Apple Health, Fitbit)
+- Dashboard for activity/health data
+- Export/Delete data support
+- CI/CD + Docker setup

+### Phase 2: Developer Platform (6 months)
+- Public API + Dev Docs
+- Plugin framework for integrations and analytics
+- Developer account and plugin publishing system
+- Billing & revenue sharing for hosted services

+### Phase 3: AI and Community Tools (12+ months)
+- Anonymized data tools for AI feature training
+- Social extensions (groups, tagging, comparisons)
+- Team/coaching tools (optional modules)

+## Open Questions
+- Which providers offer open APIs or require OAuth user consent?
+- Should self-hosted users opt-in to global anonymized data aggregation?
+- How will plugin review/approval work in the hosted marketplace?

+## Appendix
+- **Figma Design Mockups** – Coming soon
+- **Data Schema (ERD)** – To be included after MVP backend setup
+- **Privacy Policy Draft** – In `docs/privacy.md`
+- **Sample .env Template** – In `env/.env.example`